annieweng/ansible-guacamole/README.md

   * OS: Ubuntu 16.04 and Centos 7
   * should work with earlier version, not tested.
 ## Assumption:
-   * you have a working ldap server. the configuration in guacamole.properties is tailor to freeipa ldap server.
+   * you have a working ldap server.
    * you have create a guacadmin user in your ldap server.
    * if you are using "ldap-user-search-filter", make sure guacadmin user is also a member of user group that you would be filtering. this is needed in order for guacamole to see all users in ldap.
    * take a note of password for the guacadmin user. you will NEED to have same password in mysql database for the application to see all users in ldap that match criteria.